15 Best Gutter Companies in

 Different Types of Gutters

-- Titanium Zinc: Titanium zinc gutters can be expensive, but this material will last much, much longer than many options.
-These gutters do not rust, and they don't typically show scratches.
-The production of titanium zinc gutters is not as eco-friendly as some other options, but their longevity helps to make up for it.
+- Titanium Zinc: Titanium zinc gutters can be expensive, but this material will last significantly longer than many options.
+These gutters do not rust, and they don't normally show scratches.
+The production of titanium zinc gutters is less eco-friendly than some other options, but their longevity helps contribute to their sustainability.

-- Vinyl: Vinyl gutters are the least expensive, but don't hold up over time in places like Onalaska where freezing temperatures are possible.
-Gutters made of PVC vinyl are extremely bad for the environment, but gutters made from uPVC (unplasticized polyvinyl chloride) contain less environmental toxins than gutters made from many other types of materials.
+- Vinyl: Vinyl gutters are relatively inexpensive, but they don't always hold up well in places like Onalaska where freezing temperatures are possible.
+PVC vinyl is decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain lower amounts of environmental toxins than gutters made from many other types of materials.

 Different types of gutter guards